What to know

-Activating the test connects you to the unique alphanumeric barcode within your LetsGetChecked sample collection kit.
-The laboratory cannot process your sample if the test is not activated and linked to you.
-You should only activate your test when you are ready to take your sample.
+Activating the sample collection kit connects you to the unique alphanumeric barcode within your LetsGetChecked kit.
+The laboratory cannot process your sample if the kit is not activated and linked to you.
+You should only activate your kit when you are ready to take your sample.

 Yes.
-LetsGetChecked has a team of doctors who will review your order and results and have created detailed result breakdowns for your testing journey.
+LetsGetChecked has a team of doctors, nurses, and healthcare clinicians who will review your order and results and have created detailed result breakdowns for your testing journey.

-Our nursing team is on standby throughout the testing process and, if your test results are abnormal, you will receive a call to discuss your results and next steps.
+Our clinical team is on standby throughout the testing process and, if your test results are abnormal, you may receive a call to discuss your results and the next steps.

 Please ensure that the sample is collected in the morning, on a Monday - Thursday and returned immediately using the carrier method provided within the sample collection kit.
-Each of our health tests includes a prepaid delivery envelope to return your samples to the laboratory.
+Each of our kits includes a prepaid delivery envelope to return your samples to the laboratory.

 Please do not collect or return samples on a Friday, Saturday, or Sunday.
 Engaging in vigorous physical activity the day before collecting your sample can lead to an increase in your cortisol levels.

 Keeping your personal data secure is important to us.
-We use appropriate technical and organisational measures to ensure security and confidentiality of your information, and only share your information where required to deliver our products and services or where we have a legal basis to do so.
+We use appropriate technical and organizational measures to ensure security and confidentiality of your information, and only share your information where required to deliver our products and services or where we have a legal basis to do so.
 All samples are disposed of following analysis.

-Your samples are processed in the same labs used by primary care providers, hospitals and government programs.
+Your samples are analysed with CE-marked tests in the same labs used by primary care providers, hospitals, and government programs.

-LetsGetChecked laboratories are CPA approved and ISO accredited, which are the highest levels of accreditation.
+LetsGetChecked laboratories are CPA-approved and ISO certified, which are the highest levels of accreditation.

-Sample collection kits are manufactured within our ISO 13485 accredited facility, the highest level of accreditation for medical devices.
+Our home sample collection kits are manufactured within our ISO 13485 certified facility, the highest level of accreditation for medical devices.